FinchWilliam/DS-LLM-Project/README.md

 ![Confusion Matrix for final model](images/final_confusion.png)

 ## Future Plans
- - Future plans for this project is to run back through and seperate my functions file out into more aptly grouped selections (Global variables, cleaning functions, LLM functions, etc.)
+ - Seperate my functions file out into more aptly grouped selections (Global variables, cleaning functions, LLM functions, etc.)
+ - Set up an API that would be able to link directly into yelp and on using the name of a restaurant return the latest X number of reviews (or all reviews since X date)
+ - Potentially link in another model to write appropriate responses to the reviews (with human oversight)